j-wieczorek/GraphPainter/README.md

 # GraphPainter
 Visualization utility for Jdrasil library enabling user to display processed graphs
 ## About
-GraphPainter is plugin for Jdrasil library (developed by Max Bannach, Sebastian Berndt, and Thorsten Ehlers, https://github.com/maxbannach/Jdrasil).
+GraphPainter is a plugin for [Jdrasil](https://github.com/maxbannach/Jdrasil) (Max Bannach, Sebastian Berndt, and Thorsten Ehlers).
 Having the graph as an object of Jdrasil's class Graph drawing this graph requires only 2 lines of code:

 ```
 DrawGraph G = new DrawGraph(g);